MaciejWolf/ExamForge/.ai/pages-overview-updated.md

 3. **Question Assignment**: Questions are assigned from the bank to pools within specific templates
 4. **Reusability**: Same question can be used across multiple templates in different pools
 5. **Single Pool Constraint**: Within one template, a question can only belong to one pool
+6. **Tags**: Questions can have multiple tags for flexible organization and filtering